 Case Summary

-On April 22, 2021, the parties entered a joint stipulation requesting the district court dismiss the action after reaching an agreement regarding the Census Bureau's actions taken and to be taken to ensure the accuracy of the 2020 census data.
-The court accepted the parties' stipulation, and dismissed the action on April 22, 2021.
+• On April 22, 2021, the parties jointly stipulated to dismiss the case after reaching an agreement regarding the Bureau’s actions to be taken to ensure the accuracy of 2020 Census data.
+The district court dismissed the action that day.

 Case Library